esseswann/lev/PROBLEMS.md

 - No indices, also can't use metadata as source of indices because it can be applied to a view reference
 - StaleRO for async indices
 - streaming query can be used but currently blocked by both http streaming response of the function and async indices
+- In the invidiual query per entity apporach there is on way to limit the right side